mattermost/mattermost/doc/integrations/webhooks/Incoming-Webhooks.md

 To see samples and community contributions, please visit <http://mattermost.org/webhooks>.

-#### Known Issues
+#### Known Issues in v1.1

 - The `attachments` payload used in Slack is not yet supported
-- Overriding of usernames does not yet apply to notifications
+- Overriding of usernames does not yet apply to notifications (fixed on master)
 - Cannot supply `icon_emoji` to override the message icon
-- Webhook UI fails when connected to deleted channel
+- Webhook UI fails when connected to deleted channel (fixed on master)